raae/queen.raae.codes/content/emails-queen/2022/02/27-this-week/index.md

 Queen Raae

 &nbsp;
-PS: Winter break was magical!
+PS: Winter break was magical and we are back to weekdaily emails 🎉